-The Governor signed House Bill 1138 into law.
-Consequently, for taxable years beginning on or after January 1, 2009, except as discussed below, Georgia has adopted the provisions of all federal acts (as they relate to the computation of Federal Adjusted Gross Income (AGI) or federal taxable income for non-individuals) that were enacted on or before January 1, 2010.
-For 2009, the I.R.C.
-Section 179 deduction is now \$250,000 and the related phase out is \$800,000.
+The Governor signed House Bill 168 into law.
+Consequently, for taxable years beginning on or after January 1, 2010, with exceptions discussed below, Georgia has adopted the provisions of all federal acts (as they relate to the computation of federal adjusted gross income (AGI) or federal taxable income for non-individuals) that were enacted on or before January 1, 2011.
+For 2010 and 2011, the I.R.C.
+Section 179 deduction is \$250,000 and the related phase out is \$800,000.
+Georgia has not adopted the Section 179 deduction for certain real property.